-The Board currently comprises an Executive Chairman, one other executive director and two non-executive directors.
-It is the main decision-making body of the Company, being responsible for: a) the overall direction and strategy of the Company; b) monitoring performance; c) understanding risk; and d) reviewing controls.
+The Chairman is supported by two non-executive directors.
+The board is the main decision-making body of the Company, being responsible for: a) the overall direction and strategy of the Company; b) monitoring performance; c) understanding risk; and d) reviewing controls.
 It is collectively responsible for the success of the Company.
 The Board is satisfied that it has a suitable balance between independence and knowledge of the business to allow it to discharge its duties and responsibilities effectively.
+The directors consider that Messrs' Daniel Smith and Evan Kirby are independent directors of the Company, in accordance with the guidance set out in the QCA Code for forming this judgement.